manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

     **cipher /e   C:\Users\Admin\Documents\apptest1.txt**

-15. Leave the Command Prompt window open for the next task.
+15. Leave the Command Prompt window open for the next task, but minimize it for now.

 ### Task 7: Recover data using the EFS DRA certificate